Gustavo Petro: Palestine

 Petro condemned Israel's actions in the Gaza Strip during the Gaza war and accused Israel of committing genocide against the Palestinians.
-Petro expressed outrage after the 13 July 2024 al-Mawasi airstrikes, and he was one of the very first world leaders to condemn the Israeli blockade on Gaza immediately following the October 7 attacks.
+Petro expressed outrage after the 13 July 2024 al-Mawasi airstrikes, and he was one of the very first world leaders to condemn the Israeli blockade on Gaza immediately following the 7 October attacks.

-Colombia formally supported South Africa's case against Israel at the International Court of Justice (ICJ).
+Colombia formally supported South Africa's case against Israel at the International Court of Justice.
 In May 2024, Colombia suspended diplomatic relations with Israel.
 Subsequently, Colombia announced the opening of a diplomatic mission in Ramallah, headed by an ambassador to Palestine.
 In July 2025, Colombia was reported to have promoted an agreement with other nations to cease purchasing weapons from Israeli companies.

 Petro's stance escalated significantly in September 2025 during the UN General Assembly.
 In his speech, he declared that diplomacy had failed and called for the formation of a "powerful army" from countries that "do not accept genocide" to "liberate Palestine".
 He argued that "words are no longer enough" and invoked the spirit of Simón Bolívar's "liberty or death".
 A few days later, at a pro-Palestinian rally in New York, he repeated this call and urged U.S. soldiers to "disobey the orders of Trump".
 In response, the U.S. State Department revoked his visa, calling his actions "reckless and incendiary".
 Petro condemned this decision, stating it "breaks all the norms of immunity" for UN attendees.

+On 22 August 2026, Petro stated on Instagram that Esperiella's restoration of ties to Israel "applauds the Gaza genocide".